-- 1. Fill the fuel tank completely and record the initial odometer reading. - 2.
-Each time you fill the tank, record the amount of fuel added (in liters or gallons). - 3.
-After at least three to five tank fill-ups, fill the fuel tank and record the current kilometer (mileage) reading. - 4.
-Follow one of the simple calculations in order to determine fuel economy:
+1. Fill the fuel tank completely and record the initial odometer reading (in kilometers or miles).

+2. Each time you fill the tank, record the amount of fuel added (in liters or gallons).

+3. After at least three to five tank fill-ups, fill the fuel tank and record the current odometer reading.

+4. Subtract your initial odometer reading from the current odometer reading.

+5. Follow one of the simple calculations in order to determine fuel economy: